The Lieberman Institute's Sol and Evelyn Henkind Talmud Text Databank has been launched on the internet! http://www.lieberman-institute.com/

 Please advise your institution of higher education of the importance of our database, and ask the responsible officer to acquire a subscription.
 Encourage others – colleagues, students and friends – to do the same.
 This will enhance the study of the Talmudic corpus, allow the Institute to forward its work, and benefit all involved.
 Individuals can also receive a free introductory period of use.

 The Index of References Dealing with Talmudic Literature provides bibliographical references to discussions on rabbinic literature and related fields and has been updated to include close to 1000 works.
 These works comprise modern Talmud scholarship and related fields, parallel references within the Talmudic-Midrashic literature and medieval Talmudic commentaries.
 The bibliography of Talmud scholarship and related fields spans various disciplines including but not limited to: ancient history, women in the Talmud, the relationship of Qumran texts to Talmudic literature and more.
 The database also includes classics of Talmud scholarship such as Saul Lieberman's Tosefta ki-feshuta and Y.N.
 Epstein's Mavo le-Nusach ha-Mishna.
 This update includes an input function for authors to add the passage indexes to rabbinic literature from their works.
 A benefit to all of scholarship, this function will allow for new works to be available on an ongoing basis.
 Any book with a passage index to rabbinic literature will be readily available to subscribers of the Index.
-The database is distributed on CD ROM.
+The database is availble on the internet.
+The address of the site is: http://lieberman-index.org.